ZoneMinder/zoneminder/README.txt

 Cambozola Java applet being used.
 However sometimes the opposite effect was desired and using the applet was preferred to native image handling.
-This has now been made possible by making the ZM_CAN_STREAM option tri-state allowing 'auto', 'yes' or 'no' to be used to provide all alternatives. o    Alarms Cleared on Exit.
+This has now been made possible by making the ZM_CAN_STREAM option tri-state allowing `auto', `yes' or `no' to be used to provide all alternatives. o    Alarms Cleared on Exit.
 In previous versions if an alarm was present when the analysis daemon (zma) exited the alarm would remain flagged.
 This had little effect except if the